crownstone/crownstone-sdk/hub/README.md

 <a name="api"></a>
-# The hub API
+# The Hub API

-There is an API available on the hub with which data can be obtained directly from the hub.
-As soon as this is available this document will be update with a pointer to where you can learn more.
+(There is an API available on the hub with which data can be obtained directly from the hub.
+More information here.)[./ENDPOINTS.md]

+<a name="examples"></a>
+# Hub usage examples

+In the example folder there are two examples.
+One to get data [using a nodejs script](./examples/example.js) and one [where we get the data
+                                                                                                                      in a browser.](./examples/example.html)